Bohr chaoticity of principal algebraic actions and Riesz product measures: Concluding remarks: toral polynomials

-We have shown that a principal $\Z$-action is Bohr chaotic if and only if it has positive entropy, and it is M\"obius disjoint if and only if it has zero entropy.
-A principal $\Z^d$-action, $d>1$, was shown to be Bohr chaotic if it has positive entropy and is atoral.
-We believe that atorality assumption (equivalently, existence of a non-trivial summable homoclinic point) is not necessary.
+We have shown that a principal $\Z$-action is Bohr chaotic if and only if it has positive entropy.
+A principal $\Z^d$-action, $d>1$, {{is}} shown to be Bohr chaotic if it has positive entropy and is atoral.
+We believe that the atorality assumption (equivalently, existence of a non-trivial summable homoclinic point) can be removed.

-Toral polynomials with positive Mahler measure come in two flavours: those, for which $X_f$ has no non-trivial homoclinic points, and those, for which $X_f$ has no summable homoclinic points, but has uncountably many $\ell^p$-summable homoclinic points for some sufficiently large $p>1$.
+Irreducible toral polynomials come in two flavours: those, for which $X_f$ has no non-trivial homoclinic points (cf. e.g., \cite{LS}*{Example 7.1}), and those, for which $X_f$ has no summable homoclinic points, but uncountably many nonzero homoclinic points $v\in X_f$ with the property that $v^\# \cdot f^* \in f^* R_d$ (cf. e.g., \cite{LS}*{Example 7.3}; for notation we refer to \eqref{eq:lift}).
+Unfortunately, none of these latter homoclinic points can be used in our proof of the Gap Theorem (Theorem \ref{thm:separation}), since the key Lemma \ref{lem:lift} is not valid in this case.

-Typical examples were discussed by Lind and Schmidt in \cite[Examples 7.1 and 7.3]{LS}.
-The answer depends on whether the unitary variety of $f$ (which necessarily has dimension $d-1$ for toral polynomials) is `flat' or not.
-The following construction provides a generic example of toral polynomials with a flat variety: take $g\in R_1$ to be a polynomial in one variable with positive Mahler measure and finitely many roots of absolute value $1$, say $\{\zeta_1,\ldots,\zeta_k\}$, $|\zeta_j|=1$ for all $j=1,\ldots,k$.
-For example, $g(z_1)=5x^2 -6x + 5$ with $m(g)=\log 5$.